deadwrong03-ops/MetricHUD/README.md

 > ⚠️ **Early Development Build**
 > **Experimental**
 >
-> Features marked as *Experimental* rely on game events or APIs that may be incomplete, unreliable, or subject
+> Features marked as *Experimental* rely on game events or APIs that may be incomplete, unreliable, or subject to change.
+Accuracy is not guaranteed until they have been fully validated.
 >
 > MetricHUD is under active development and is not yet feature complete.